 You can also strip the fresh leaves from the stems and dry them on a screen, in the microwave, or oven.
 When the leaves are completely dry, store them in an airtight container out of sunlight.
 Be sure to label and date the container.
 Most herbs lose their flavor after about a year.

 Once the leaves have been dried, making tea from verbena is quite simple.
-Use either 1 tablespoon (15 mL.) of fresh herbs or 1 teaspoon (5 mL.) of dried for each cup of boiling water.
-Place the leaves in a tea strainer of a teapot, pour the boiling water over them, cover, and steep for 3 minutes or more, depending on how strong you like your tea.
+Use either 1 tablespoon (15 ml.) of fresh herbs or 1 teaspoon (5 ml.) of dried for each cup of boiling water.
+Place the leaves in a tea strainer of a teapot, pour the boiling water over them, cover, and steep for three minutes or more, depending on how strong you like your tea.
 Adding mint to verbena tea steps it up a notch.